Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230228-intro-to-python-1/lesson.md

 You've defined a function above, but how does Python know when the function ends?
 Python uses **indentation** to signify the scope of a function.
 In the code block below, we define a function, then define a variable, and finally pass the variable to the function.

 The line break and lack of indentation after the end of the function's scope tells Python that the function is completed.
+> **Note:**
+> This indentation syntax is uncommon among programming languages – often, languages require specific characters to set the scope of the code.
+> For example, in **C** (another programming language), you end every code line with a semicolon `;`.

 ```python